 Of course, you can create action in your images and videos, too.
 Photos of new products, people opening packages, shiny new features – the list goes on and on for effective visuals.

-Video offers even more opportunity to sell yourself to your prospects.
+Video offers even more opportunities to sell yourself to your prospects.
 Include clear calls-to-action in your video signoffs and goodbyes.
 Let users know you care, you’re there and ready to respond.

 Keep It High And Tight